mikooomich/Renegade-v2/README.md

 - Uploaded files must be recognized by Discord as a video or audio format
 - URLs are limited to YouTube and Soundcloud

-### URL Downloads
+### URL Downloads (Very Experimental)
-The URL downloader is designed to work with [youtube-dl](https://github.com/ytdl-org/youtube-dl), and downloads automatically to the music library, supplying the -o argument may result in unexpected behaviour.
+The URL downloader is tested to work with [yt-dlp](https://github.com/yt-dlp/yt-dlp), and downloads automatically to the music library, supplying the -o argument may result in unexpected behaviour.
 The downloader binary must be supplied, the default location is `./libs/`.
 The default binary file the bot will look for (file extension independent) is `youtube-dl`.
-This, along with any additional youtube-dl arguments is configurable in `Renegade.json`.
+This, along with any additional yt-dlp arguments is configurable in `Renegade.json`.
+- Note: This is a very experemewntal feature and is likly extremely jank and may suddenly disappear.